How to Start an Escape Room Business in 2026: 10-Step Guide

 - Request quotes from lenders for equipment financing to cover your props and tech.

 Your first hires will likely be a Game Master and a Manager.
 Game Masters monitor games, give hints, and reset rooms.
-Plan for a pay rate of $15-$20 per hour.
-A Manager handles scheduling, customer service, and inventory, with a typical salary of $40,000-$55,000 annually.
+Plan for a pay rate of $15 to $20 per hour.
+A Manager handles scheduling, customer service, and inventory, with a typical salary of $40,000 to $55,000 annually.

 Streamline your daily workflow